 So, 60 European finalists – 30 teams of two – will play a live Kahoot! in Brussels directly against each other.
 Everyone gets to answer the same questions in their own language.
 The winning team will win a prize for their classroom.

-National competitions will take place in the following 30 countries: Albania, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Montenegro, Netherlands, Norway, Poland, Portugal, Serbia, Slovak Republic, Slovenia, Spain, Sweden and the United Kingdom.
+National competitions will take place in the following 30 countries: Albania, Austria, Belgium, Croatia, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Liechtenstein, Montenegro, Netherlands, Norway, Poland, Portugal, Serbia, Slovak Republic, Slovenia, Spain, and Sweden.

-Classrooms in each of these countries can sign up to play against each other simultaneously via the live Kahoot! webcast in March.
-The classroom that is the smartest and the quickest, the best and fastest provider of the correct answers to 10 to 15 questions will be named the national winner.
+Classrooms in each of these countries could sign up to play against each other simultaneously via the live Kahoot! webcast in March.
+The classroom that is the smartest and the quickest, the best and fastest provider of the correct answers to 10 to 15 questions was named the national winner.

 National banking associations in these countries are actively involved, either as organisers or as partners of national educational authorities supporting the quiz.
 The banking associations also make possible the participation of their national winner in the European final, offering to pay the cost of travel and accommodation for two students and a chaperone (teacher or parent).

-If you want to sign up, talk to your teacher.
-He or she can sign up for the European Money Quiz by contacting the national banking association in your country.
+Signing up was done by talking to your teacher.
+He or she could sign up for the European Money Quiz by contacting the national banking association in your country.
 Click here for an overview of the national contact points.